EstimatedEst. Read Time: 13 minutes

 Research shows that the correct angle of the Incline Barbell Bench Press should be 30 degrees from flat to target achieve the best muscular activation in the upper chest.
 This is one of the best incline bench exercises for upper chest activation, and one that you should definitely focus in each chest day workout.

-The incline bench press is one of the best upper chest exercises, but for this bench press variation you need to ensure that you're not allowing your front delts to dominate the movement.
+Incline bench press training is one of the best upper chest exercises for chest strength and muscle mass, but for this bench press variation you need to ensure that you're not allowing your front delts to dominate the movement.
 To avoid this, be sure to use the correct bench angle and squeeze your shoulder blades during the movement.
 The incline bench press will preferably hit the upper chest whereas the flat barbell bench press hits the mid-pecs.
+Done correctly, incline bench press benefits are that it's excellent for targeting the upper pec muscles and helps prevent muscle imbalances (one-sided muscle weaknesses) when performed with dumbbells, because it is a unilateral exercise.

 Some people ask whether a 30 to 45-degree bench position is better for upper pec activation in an incline bench press.
 Research shows that the correct angle of the Incline Barbell Bench Press should be 30 degrees from flat to target maximum upper chest muscle activation during bench press.
 Adjustable training benches allow you to change the angle of bench incline so that you can achieve the best possible activation of the upper chest muscle fibers.

-To do the incline bench press, the bench presser should set the incline bench angle on the bench press station to 30 degrees.
+To do the incline bench press variation, the bench presser should set the incline bench angle on the bench press station to 30 degrees.
 Sit on the adjustable weight bench and lean against the backrest, taking a pair of dumbbells in each hand.
 Press straight outward in front of your chest, squeezing the shoulder blades to avoid the front delts taking over the movement.
 30 degrees is the best inclined position to help you to achieve the best upper pectoralis activation.
+Starting weight for this chest press variation should be with a lighter weight instead of heavy weight for strength gains.
+As you get stronger in this popular exercise, you can increase your rep range and your sets over time.
+Once you are doing about 3 sets of 10-12 reps with ease, you can move to heavier weight over time for muscle hypertrophy.
+Done correctly, dumbbell incline bench presses are one of the best exercises for upper body strength gains and muscle growth, and preventing strength imbalances (differences in strength from one side of the pecs to the other).

 The incline bench press is one of the best upper chest exercises, but you need to ensure that you're not allowing your front delts to dominate the movement.
 To avoid this, be sure to use the correct bench angle and squeeze your shoulder blades during the movement.
 In order to build strong chest muscles, you should be sure to include exercises that activate upper, mid and lower pecs in your workout routine.
 To focus on the entire chest musculature, you can use exercises like decline bench presses to hit the lower pecs and a standard bench press to hit the mid pecs by setting the bench to flat bench position.

-To achieve the best activation of the upper pectoral muscles, the best incline angle for the barbell incline bench press is 30 degrees from horizontal bench position which you can do on an adjustable type of bench.
+To achieve the best activation of the upper pectoral muscles and for maximum strength gains and muscle growth, the best incline angle for the barbell incline bench press is 30 degrees from horizontal bench position which you can do on an adjustable type of bench.

 Some people want to know if 30 or 45-degree incline bench position is best to hit the upper chest.
 To achieve the best upper pec activation, 30 degrees is a more optimal angle than a 45-degree angle for the incline bench press.
 In this incline position, you will be favoring the upper portion of the pec major, making this a very effective exercise for upper chest.